infinite-automations/terramate-all-in-one/README.md

           apply: true
 ```

->Note: If you use terramate with a [git config](https://terramate.io/docs/cli/configuration/#terramate-config-git-block-schema) tracking uncommited files add the `terraform-plan-file` and `temp-file` to yout `.gitignore` file to prevent ci errors.
+>Note: If you use terramate with a [git config](https://terramate.io/docs/cli/configuration/#terramate-config-git-block-schema) tracking uncommited files add the `terraform-plan-file` and `temp-file` to your `.gitignore` file to prevent errors.
 See the [default filenames](#inputs) if you do not specify different within your workflow.

 ## Inputs